 5 Aim Optics 6X40 Fixed Power Full-Size Scope/Mil-Dot

-The reason to buy the scope is if you want full-size performance but want a scope that is simple as possible.
-The full-size scope delivers 6x power which is more than almost every other fixed magnification scope on the market today, it also provides more field-of-view and light gathering capability because of the full-size objective bell.
+The reason to buy the scope is if you want full-size performance but want a scope that is as simple as possible.
+The full-size scope delivers 6x power which is more than almost every other fixed magnification scope on the market today, it also provides more field-of-view and light gathering capability because of the full-size objective lens.

-Not to mention is an excellent value coming with pre-installed rings and mount ready to go out of the box.
+Not to mention it is excellent value coming with pre-installed rings and mount ready to go out of the box.
 All you have to do is tighten down the thumb screws and sight the optic in.
 If you are looking for performance and simplicity, this is the best option available to you today.